-The following guest post is courtesy of freelance writer Brad Richardson, founder of website littlestbookshelf.com.
+The following article was written by freelance writer Brad Richardson, founder of website littlestbookshelf.com.

 It can be overwhelming for a newbie to think about investing and trading on the stock exchange, but it can also be very lucrative and exciting.
 When I first started investing my hard earned money in companies listed on the stock exchange, I had no idea what I was doing.
 I borrowed money from my savings account and flung it into a company on the stock exchange and lost half my money.
 It could have been worse.
 Actually, many people lost all of their investment in this one particular company, who ended up pulling off the stock exchange and reverting back to a private agency.
 But the lesson I learned was that investing and trading wasn’t scary; it was just unknown to me.
 So I did some research about it and felt better for the next kick at the can.
 In my research, I learned that there was also a market for exchanging currency, called the Foreign Exchange Market, or Forex as it is commonly referred.
 This is the place where money changes hands and dollars go up, and dollars go down.
 Let’s look at what Forex is from a beginner’s point of view.